tylerhutcherson/CvilleParkingModel/README.md

 # Boilerplate
-- This notebook is intended to be the blank starting point for your new project.
+- This notebook is intended to be a blank starting point for your new project.

 This repo contains: